VishaalC/odin-landing-page/README.md

 # odin-landing-page
-Sample landing page for a website
+Sample landing page for a website primarily using flexbox.